Wehmeyer100/CoI.Mod.Better/README.md

 - In addition, it is possible to decrease/increase the load amount of the trucks, the maintenance and the diesel consumption.
 But you have to research it first and activate it with the captain's office.

+# Bugs
+- The new storage size is not displayed in the research tree.
+However, after researching the building has the modded size.

 # Install
 Download this file: #LINK